 - Portable Bluetooth speaker – The Bose SoundLink Revolve+ is excellent.

-- Portable car starter – This should just be in your car all the time.
+- Portable car starter – This should just be in your car at all times.

 - Portable power bar – This shouldn’t be a problem but many older houses just don’t have enough outlets so bring one of these with you.